Bara (genre): Concepts and themes

 Gay manga is typically categorized based on the body shape of the characters depicted; common designations include gatchiri (ガッチリ), gachimuchi (ガチムチ), gachidebu (ガチデブ), and debu (デブ).
 While the rise of comic anthologies has promoted longer, serialized stories, most gay manga stories are one-shots.
 BDSM and non-consensual sex are common themes in gay manga, as well as stories based on relationships structured around age, status, or power dynamics.
 Often, the older or more senior character uses the younger or subordinate character for sexual purposes, though some gay manga stories subvert this dynamic and show a younger, physically smaller, often white-collar man as the dominant sexual partner to an older, larger, often blue-collar man.
 As with yaoi, the bottom in gay manga is often depicted as shy, reluctant, or unsure of his sexuality.
-Consequently, much of the criticism of yaoi – misogyny, a focus on rape, the absence of a Western-style gay identity – is similarly levied against gay manga.
+Consequently, much of the criticism of yaoi – misogyny, a focus on rape, the absence of a Western-style gay identity—is similarly leveled against gay manga.

 The majority of gay manga stories are pornographic, often focusing on sex to the exclusion of plot and character development.
-Though some gay manga stories include realistic depictions of gay male lives – addressing subject material such as coming out, gay pride, and same-sex marriage – sex and sexuality is frequently the primary focus.
+Though some gay manga stories include realistic depictions of gay male lives—addressing subject material such as coming out, gay pride, and same-sex marriage – sex and sexuality is frequently the primary focus.
 Nonetheless, some gay manga stories explore romantic, autobiographical, and dramatic subject material, and eschew depictions of sex entirely.
 A notable example of non-erotic gay manga is My Brother's Husband, the first all-ages manga by Gengoroh Tagame, which focuses on themes of homophobia, cultural difference, and family.